appsemble/appsemble/docs/reference/app.md

 ## `navigation`

 Set a navigation type for the app.
-This defaults to `left` for a left side menu.
+This defaults to `left-menu` for a left side menu.
 Set to `bottom` to use a navigation pane at the bottom of the screen instead of the default side menu.
 Set to `hidden` to display no navigational menus at all.

 ## `pages`\*